 In general, the timetags provided for the tracking data should be corrected, but when that is not possible (e.g., for three-way data or differenced data types), then this data type may be used.
-The CLOCK\BIAS keyword can be used by the message recipient to adjust timetag measurements by a specified amount with respect to a common reference.
-For example, the CLOCK\BIAS keyword may be used to show the difference between a station clock and UTC by setting PARTICIPANT\1 to 'UTC' and PARTICIPANT\2 to the name of the station clock.
-The observable should be calculated as clock#2 minus clock#1, consistent with the TDM convention for differenced data.
+The CLOCK BIAS keyword can be used by the message recipient to adjust timetag measurements by a specified amount with respect to a common reference.
+For example, the CLOCK BIAS keyword may be used to show the difference between UTC and a station clock by setting PARTICIPANT 1 to the name of the station clock and PARTICIPANT 2 to 'UTC'.
+The observable should be calculated as clock#2 minus clock#1 (i.e., UTC - ST, where ST is the station time), consistent with the TDM convention for differenced data.
 This parameter may also be used to express the difference between two station clocks, for example, for differenced data including Delta-DOR.
+If used for Delta-DOR, only a single CLOCK BIAS should be provided per daily VLBI session, with a time-tag strictly before the first data point (e.g., one minute prior), and with the understanding that the clock will continue to drift throughout the session.
+An exception could be made for the (rare) case where a station clock is re-set in the middle of a VLBI session, in which case a second CLOCK BIAS measurement may be provided.
 The clock bias is stated in the data, but the timetags in the message have not been corrected by applying the bias; application of the bias is up to the user of the data.
-Normally the time related data such as CLOCK\BIAS data and CLOCK\DRIFT data should appear in a dedicated TDM Segment, i.e., not mixed with signal data or other data types.
-The units for CLOCK\BIAS shall be seconds.
+Normally the time related data such as CLOCK BIAS data and CLOCK DRIFT data should appear in a dedicated TDM Segment, i.e., not mixed with signal data or other data types.
+The units for CLOCK BIAS shall be seconds.
 The value shall be a double precision value, and may be positive, zero, or negative.
 The default value shall be 0.0.

-3.5.5.2 CLOCK\DRIFT
+3.5.5.23.5.6.2 CLOCK DRIFT

-In general ground-based clocks in tracking stations are sufficiently stable that a measurement of the clock drift may not be necessary.
+In general, ground-based clocks in tracking stations are sufficiently stable that a measurement of the clock drift may not be necessary.
 However, for spacecraft-to-spacecraft exchanges, there may be onboard clock drifts that are sufficiently significant that they should be accounted for in the measurements and calculations.
 Drift in clocks may also be an important factor when differenced data is being exchanged.
-The CLOCK\DRIFT keyword should be used to adjust timetag measurements by an amount that is a function of time with respect to a common reference, normally UTC (as opposed to the CLOCK\BIAS, which is meant to be a constant adjustment).
-Thus CLOCK\DRIFT could be used to calculate an interpolated CLOCK\BIAS between two timetags, by multiplying the CLOCK\DRIFT measurement at the timetag by the number of seconds desired and adding it to the
+The CLOCK DRIFT keyword should be used to adjust timetag measurements by an amount that is a function of time with respect to a common reference, normally UTC (as opposed to the CLOCK BIAS, which is meant to be a constant adjustment).
+Thus CLOCK DRIFT could be used to calculate an interpolated CLOCK BIAS between two timetags, by multiplying the CLOCK DRIFT measurement at the timetag by the number of seconds desired and adding it to the CLOCK BIAS.

-CLOCK\BIAS.
 The drift should be calculated as a drift of clock#2 with respect to clock#1, consistent with the TDM convention for differenced data.
-Normally the time related data such as CLOCK\DRIFT data and CLOCK\BIAS data should appear in a dedicated TDM Segment, i.e., not mixed with signal data or other data types.
-The units for CLOCK\DRIFT shall be seconds-per-second (s/s).
+Normally the time related data such as CLOCK DRIFT data and CLOCK BIAS data should appear in a dedicated TDM Segment, i.e., not mixed with signal data or other data types.
+The units for CLOCK DRIFT shall be seconds-per-second (s/s).
 The value shall be a double precision value, and may be positive, zero, or negative.
 The default value shall be 0.0.

-3.5.6 MEDIA RELATED KEYWORDS
+3.5.63.5.7 MEDIA RELATED KEYWORDS

-3.5.6.1 STEC
+3.5.6.13.5.7.1 STEC